TSnake41/raylib-wren/README.md

 ./wray_e examples/core_basic_window
 ```

-Currently, there is no support for loading embedded assets, so if your game
+Currently, there is a limited support for loading embedded assets.
-needs to use any of them, they must be provided externally.
+All assets type are supported however music files must be provided externally.

 ## Use as a external library (advanced)